Best SEO Strategies for Baidu – Index

 1. Chinese Website development

 First of all, you have to buy a Chinese domain and optimize the website for Baidu SEO.
-We need to check the structure, content, and change the UX for SERPs and Chinese readers.
+When building a website for the Chinese market, we need to check the structure, content, and change the UX for SERPs and Chinese readers.
 Many agencies use tools and rely on personal experience to do this.

 Compared eBay to Taobao, for example, and you’ll see that eBay has a way simpler design, it’s cleaner and has less content.
 Looking at Taobao, on the other hand, you’ll notice that it has more content.